 Although nursing is in dire need of confident, successful, high profile leaders that we can admire and emulate, the risk of being cut down as a tall poppy remains a significant problem.
 While the driving motivation for these negative workplace behaviours is not well understood, what is known is that professional jealousy, bullying and turf wars impact NP recruitment and retention, leading to gaping holes in service provision, particularly for vulnerable populations and rural and remote areas.

 Sadly, the types of experiences described by the participants in this study are not limited just to NPs.
 Tall poppy syndrome rears its ugly head in many spheres of nursing (including nursing education), and can lead to toxic workplaces and demoralised staff.
-I can’t help wondering how different the nursing profession might be if there was less focus on ‘cutting down’ our colleagues and more attention to ‘building them up’.
+I can’t help wondering how different the nursing profession might be if there was less focus on ‘cutting down’ our colleagues and more attention to supporting them to grow and excel.

 You’re going to feel like giving it up.
 You’re going to struggle.